 Wonder Woman is a warrior and protector of the vulnerable.
 GRC, aka Governance, Risk and Compliance, also protects people from the corrupt and ignorant.

-Procedures and processes do not inherently have good intentions, they must have an essence of morality and principles breathed into them.
-At the heart of these are core values and what we stand for, and all decisions must be made according to them.
+Procedures and processes do not inherently have good intentions; they must have an essence of morality and principles breathed into them.
+At the heart of these are core values—what we stand for—and all our decisions must flow from them.

-Every day, the Way We Do team gets to work with companies and organizations globally that protect people.
-Whether it be equal employment practices, workplace, health and safety rules, anti-corruption or simply delivering products and services that improve the lives of people.
+Every day, the Way We Do team gets to work with companies and organizations from around the world that protect people.
+Whether it be equal employment practices, workplace, health and safety rules, anti-corruption or simply delivering products and services that improve people’s lives.
 After all, nearly every start-up and scale-up founder wants to change the world!

 Warner Bros declares that Wonder Woman is a true heroine.
 Not only does she demonstrate characteristics of strength, perseverance and fearlessness, she believes she has a sacred duty to uphold the highest standards of humanity and compassion.
 Our customers strive to attain this also.

-Here are 3 principles that rings true for me about Wonder Woman and the types of characteristics we should aim to radiate from within our policies, procedures and processes.
+Here are 3 principles that ring true for me about Wonder Woman and the characteristics we should aim to radiate from within our policies, procedures and processes.

 As leaders within our organizations we must be committed to doing the right thing by our customers, employees, investors and suppliers.
 We must eliminate misconduct and promote ethical behaviours in our teams.
 Even if it is off-mission, people come first.

 Human beings are complex creatures.
-We are all good, but sometimes we fall off the band wagon and do things that we shouldn’t do.
+We are all good, but sometimes we fall off the band wagon and do things we shouldn’t.
 By showing kindness and compassion in our workplaces, and not ruling with an iron fist, we encourage people to do the right thing.

 However, when people behave in a way that is not congruent with our values and required policies, GRC systems and processes are part of the solution to identify problems, fix them and reduce the risk of them happening again.

-Even when a person does not want to intentionally harm another, it can happen, whether it be through ignorance or an accident.
-Educating our teams of what can go wrong and what is considered unacceptable behaviour is required.
+Even when a person does not want to intentionally harm another, it can happen, whether it be through ignorance or accident.
+We need to educate our teams about what can go wrong and what is considered unacceptable behaviour.
 Additionally, providing the strategies and tools to prepare them for such events is paramount to protecting one self and others.